gantner-nv/EnvisoApiAuthentication/README.md

 # EnvisoApiAuthentication
 Repository with sample code that demonstrates how to authenticate towards enviso.io using an apikey.

-Currently, this includes sample code for .net, javascript & python.
+Currently, this includes sample code for .net, javascript, python and Postman.